Roztoky

 Roztoky (/cs/; Rostok) is a town in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 9,100 inhabitants.
+The town is located on the Vltava River in the Prague Plateau.
+Roztoky is known for the Levý Hradec site with the remains of a Slavic gord, which is protected as a national cultural monument.

 Etymology

 The name is derived from rozdělený tok, i.e. 'divided stream'.
 It is a common Czech geographical name for places founded at the confluence of a small stream with a river.

 Geography

 Roztoky is located north of Prague, in its immediate vicinity.
 It lies in the Prague Plateau.
 The highest point is at 310 m above sea level.
 The town is situated on the left bank of the Vltava River, in its meander.

 History

 According to archaeological findings, the area of Roztoky was inhabited continuously from the early Stone Age to the early Middle Ages.
-The first written mention of Roztoky is found in the ruling charter from 1233, in which Peter of Roztoky was mentioned.
+The first written mention of Roztoky is found in the ruling charter from 1233, in which Peter of Roztoky is named.

 From 1870 to 1952, a globe manufacturing industry founded by Jan Felkl was located in Roztoky.